Mchapariniya/dava-pipeline/docs/GUIDE.md

 - **ffmpeg** (to read and convert audio).
 The guide shows how to install it with conda.

 ### Accounts
 **A Hugging Face account and access token.** The speaker-diarization models are gated, which means you must accept their terms once and use a personal token to download them.
 Create a free account at huggingface.co, then create a token under Settings, Access Tokens.
 Keep this token private and never share it or commit it to a public place.
+You can also export it as `HF_TOKEN` so the dashboard's Transcribe tab fills it in for you.

 ## 6. Getting the code